codenvibes/alx-higher_level_programming/0x05-python-exceptions/README.md

 <br>
 <p align="center">***********</p>

-> what's the difference between compilation time and runtime:
+> what's the difference between compilation time and runtime:<br>
-   - Compilation Time: This is the phase where the source code is translated into machine-readable code and checked for syntax errors.
+   Compilation Time: This is the phase where the source code is translated into machine-readable code and checked for syntax errors.
 It is a preparatory step before the program can be executed.
-   - Runtime: This is the phase where the compiled code is actually executed by the computer's processor.
+   Runtime: This is the phase where the compiled code is actually executed by the computer's processor.
 It involves processing data, performing calculations, and carrying out the tasks defined by the program.
 </details>

 <details>